The Darkest Hour (film)

 The Darkest Hour is a 2011 science fiction action film directed by Chris Gorak from a screenplay by Jon Spaihts and produced by Timur Bekmambetov.
 The film stars Emile Hirsch, Max Minghella, Olivia Thirlby, Rachael Taylor, and Joel Kinnaman as a group of people caught in an alien invasion.
-The film was released on December 25, 2011, in the United States, and grossed $65 million on a $35 million budget.
+The film was released on December 22, 2011 in Russia by 20th Century Fox and on December 25, 2011, in the United States by Summit Entertainment, and grossed $65 million on a $35 million budget.

 Plot

 Two Americans, Ben and Sean, travel to Moscow to sell a software application.
 After arriving, they find their business partner, Skyler, has betrayed them by already selling a knockoff.
-Disappointed, the pair goes to a nightclub, where they meets tourists Natalie and Anne.
+Disappointed, the pair goes to a nightclub, where they meet tourists Natalie and Anne.
 Suddenly, the electricity cuts off around the world and everyone heads outside.
 They witness balls of light fall from the sky and fade away.
 Invisible entities begin hunting and disintegrating people, plunging the entire world into chaos.

 Ben, Sean, Natalie, Anne, and Skyler hide in the club's storeroom.
 After a few days, they emerge to find the city full of scorched cars and ruined buildings, but devoid of people.
 While they search for supplies in a Militsiya police car, an alien appears as an invisible, shifting spherical object.
 They hide as it moves closer, causing the car's lights and siren to turn on.
 Sean realizes that light bulbs and other electronics give the aliens away.
 The group takes shelter in a shopping mall.
 Looking for clothes, Sean and Natalie almost run into an alien, which cannot "see" them through a glass wall.
 Sean theorizes that the aliens can only sense their bodies' electrical charge, but not through glass or other insulators.

 The group finds the US embassy gutted and lifeless.
 A logbook there reveals that the invasion is worldwide.
 They also discover a radio broadcasting a message in Russian.
 During their search, Skyler is killed by the aliens.
 Seeing a light in a nearby apartment tower, the survivors go to investigate.
 They find a young woman named Vika and a man named Sergei, an electrical engineer.
 Sergei has turned his apartment into a giant Faraday cage that hides everyone.
 He has also developed a microwave gun that weakens an alien's force field, rendering them visible and vulnerable.
 Vika and Sergei translate the radio message, which says that a nuclear submarine is waiting in the Moscow River to take survivors to safety, but will leave soon.